tlswg/tls13-spec/draft-ietf-tls-tls13.md

   encoded in two octets, so SignatureScheme values have been allocated to align with TLS 1.2's encoding.
 Some legacy pairs are left unallocated.
 These algorithms are deprecated as of TLS 1.3.
 They MUST NOT be offered or negotiated by any implementation.
-In particular, MD5 {{SLOTH}} and SHA-224 MUST NOT be used.
+In particular, MD5 {{SLOTH}}, SHA-224, and DSA MUST NOT be used.

 * ECDSA signature schemes align with TLS 1.2's ECDSA hash/signature pairs.
   However, the old semantics did not constrain the signing curve.
 If TLS 1.2 is